Home

 Some time later we established with certainty that elongated objects were better visible than the sliding panels adopted before.

-The third design of Chappe, so called semaphore telegraph (see the nearby image), consisted of a large horizontal beam (regulator), with two smaller wings (indicators), mounted at the ends (just like a person with wide-outstretched arms, holding a signal flag in each hand).
+The third design of Chappe, the so-called semaphore telegraph (see the nearby image), consisted of a large horizontal beam (regulator), with two smaller wings (indicators), mounted at the ends (just like a person with wide-outstretched arms, holding a signal flag in each hand).
 The angles of the indicators, and independently also the position of the large regulator beam, could be varied in increments of 45 degrees, sufficient for the encoding of hundreds of symbols.

 Luckily, Chappe had found a few allies in the legislative bodies, and on 12 July 1893, a successful official test was held.
 Three locations that had been selected were: Belleville, the heights of Ecouen at 15 km north of Belleville, and the town of Saint-Martin-du-Tertre, another 11 km further north.
 Within 11 minutes the message was transmitted, from Belleville, through Ecouen, to Saint-Martin-du-Tertre, the answer arrived 9 minutes later.

 From this moment, things moved very quickly.
-On 26 July 1793 the decision was made to establish a French state telegraph.
-On 4 Aug 1793 the Convention approved 58400 francs for the construction of a first line of 15 stations from Paris to Lille, some 190 km north of Paris.
+On 26 July 1793, the decision was made to establish a French state telegraph.
+On 4 Aug 1793, the Convention approved 58400 francs for the construction of a first line of 15 stations from Paris to Lille, some 190 km north of Paris.
 On 24 Sep 1793, the Convention gave blanket permission to the Chappes to place telegraphs in any belfries, towers, or emplacements of their choosing.
 They also had permission to remove any trees that interfered with the line of vision between the stations.

 Claude Chappe was given the title of Ingénieur Télégraphe, a salary of 600 francs per month, and the task of construction and maintenance of the later Telegraph Administration.
 Permission was also granted for him to hire personnel, and to draft the first rules and regulations for the French telegraph.
 At Claude’s request, his brothers Ignace, Abraham, and Pierre Francois were appointed as administrators of the line to Lille, at 500 francs per month each.

 Despite all, in July 1794, less than one year after the decision of the Convention, the connection between Paris and Lille was opened.
-In August the first official message passed along this line from Lille to Paris, reporting recapture of the city of LeQuesnoy from the Austrians and Prussians.
+In August the first official message passed along this line from Lille to Paris, reporting the recapture of the city of LeQuesnoy from the Austrians and Prussians.
 The message arrived in Paris within a few hours after the battle had taken place, and the officials were impressed.
-The reputation of both the optical telegraph and of its creator were firmly established, and the future of the French telegraph network was guaranteed.
+The reputation of both the optical telegraph and its creator was firmly established, and the future of the French telegraph network was guaranteed.
 In October 1794 a decision was made to build a second line, to connect Paris to Landau via Metz and Strasbourg.

 Despite the success, Chappe was not satisfied with the performance of the semaphore telegraph.
 The time to transmit messages was longer than he had expected, and the relatively poor visibility of the stations caused too many transmission errors.
 Several ways were considered to avoid the problems.
 First, Claude decided to have extra stations built along the line, to be included in the transmission chain when visibility was low.
 Second, he proposed to enlarge the regulator from roughly 4 meters to close to 15 meters to improve its visibility.
 Third, he considered the recommendation of the French mathematician Gaspard Monge for increasing the number of arms from 2 to 7, to increase the code space and hence the speed of transmission.
-However, Claude finally came to the conclusion that the problem with the semaphore telegraph was not its size or the number of indicators, but an inadequate signaling code.
+However, Claude finally concluded that the problem with the semaphore telegraph was not its size or the number of indicators, but an inadequate signaling code.
 Thus, between 1794 and 1795 he developed a new coding system that alleviated much of the problem.

 Despite the numerous obstacles, the beginnings of a network became visible around 1800.
 Telegraph stations were built roughly 10 km apart.
 A telegrapher in the next tower would read the semaphore signals through a telescope and retransmit the encrypted message to the following tower.
-Initially the average speed of the transmission was 2 to 3 symbols per minute, but sometimes much better speed was achieved, e.g. from Paris to Lille (22 stations), they could receive communications in two minutes.
-Certainly, the speed depends on reliability of message transmissions, i.e. from weather conditions, e.g. messages would get through on the first try an average of 97% in August, but only 16% in December.
+Initially, the average speed of the transmission was 2 to 3 symbols per minute, but sometimes much better speed was achieved, e.g. from Paris to Lille (22 stations), they could receive communications in two minutes.
+Certainly, the speed depends on the reliability of message transmissions, i.e. from weather conditions, e.g. messages would get through on the first try an average of 97% in August, but only 16% in December.

-To simplify the administration and the reliability, each line was divided into short, autonomous segments called divisions.
-At the start and end of every division all messages were to be completely decoded and recorded in logbooks by an inspector, before being passed on.
+To simplify the administration and reliability, each line was divided into short, autonomous segments called divisions.
+At the start and end of every division, all messages were to be completely decoded and recorded in logbooks by an inspector, before being passed on.
 The operators at intermediate stations were allowed to know only a small subset of the telegraph code: the control codes that preceded and followed the actual messages, and the occasional error codes that could be inserted into them.
 They did not know the code used for enciphering the actual messages.
 That authority rested solely with the inspectors of the lines, and the director and assistant directors of the Telegraph Administration.

 Sadly, Claude Chappe did not live long enough, to enjoy the (more or less) successful implementation of his plans, as on 23 Jan 1805, he killed himself.
 He was said to be depressed by illness, and his natural tendency to melancholia was apparently deepened by the claims by rivals that he had plagiarized from their communication systems.

-After Claude’s death his brothers continued working for the Telegraph Administration, with the strong support of the government.
+After Claude’s death, his brothers continued working for the Telegraph Administration, with the strong support of the government.
 As early as in 1801 Napoleon commissioned the youngest brother, Abraham Chappe (see the nearby image) to develop a telegraph that could signal across the English Channel, to facilitate a possible invasion of England.
 In 1812 Abraham was commissioned again by Napoleon, this time to develop a mobile version of Chappe’s telegraph that could be deployed during the invasion of Russia in that year.
 His design was still in use in 1853 when the Crimean War took place.
 The Chappes had achieved a position of power and relative independence in the administration and operation of the telegraph network.
-When Louis XVIII was restored to the throne in 1814, the three brothers Ignace, Pierre, and Abraham were given the rank of Chevaliers de Légiond ‘Honneur
+When Louis XVIII was restored to the throne in 1814, the three brothers Ignace, Pierre, and Abraham were given the rank of Chevaliers de Légiond ‘Honneur.

 Before long, the first documented communication fraud was discovered, on the Paris to Bordeaux line.
 In 1834 two bankers, the brothers Francois and Joseph Blanc, had bribed the telegraph operators at a station just behind Tours to introduce a specific pattern of errors into the transmissions, to signal the direction in which the stock market was moving in Paris to an accomplice in Bordeaux.
-The fraud had been in operation for more then two years before it was discovered in 1836.
+The fraud had been in operation for more than two years before it was discovered in 1836.

 By the advent of the electric telegraph (1852) the French network of optical telegraphs had grown to 556 telegraph stations, covering some 4800 km (see the upper map).
 The network connected 29 of France’s largest cities to Paris.